Sophomore Netminder Logs First Shutout Of Season While Brooksby And Robison Register First Career Points

 Aggies add players from three different states.

-Entering her 10th season at Utah State is Heather Cairns, who became the winningest soccer coach in school history after recording her 27th career victory on Sept.
+Entering her 12th season at Utah State is Heather Cairns, who became the winningest soccer coach in school history after recording her 27th career victory on Sept.
 30, 2006, defeating Eastern Washington 1-0.
-In her nine seasons at the helm of the Aggies, Cairns has compiled a 90-75-19 (.541) record passing former head coach Stacy Enos (1996-2000) who went 26-59 (.306) in five seasons with the Aggies.
-Cairns' teams have also recorded a school-record 68 shutouts in the last nine seasons.
+In her 11 seasons at the helm of the Aggies, Cairns has compiled a 113-85-30 (.561) record passing former head coach Stacy Enos (1996-2000) who went 26-59 (.306) in five seasons with the Aggies.
+Cairns' teams have also recorded a school-record 89 shutouts in the last 11 seasons.
 USU recorded a total of just 16 shutouts in the six years prior to Cairns' appointment as head coach.

-During her tenure, the Aggies have earned seven player of the year honors.
-Forward Shantel Flanary earned WAC Offensive Player of the Year in 2009 and 2011, while defender Natalie Norris was named WAC Defensive Player of the Year in 2010 and 2011.
-Lindsey Smart in 2006, Flanary in 2009 and Taryn Rose in 2011 were all named WAC Freshman of the Year, while Cairns earned WAC Coach of the Year in both 2008 and 2011.
-Under Cairns, Utah State earned 22 all-Big West honors and has garnered 32 all-WAC awards.
-In the classroom, USU has been strong as well with 55 Big West academic honors and 106 WAC academic awards.
+During her tenure, the Aggies have earned eight Player of the Year honors.
+Forward Shantel Flanary earned Western Athletic Conference Offensive Player of the Year accolades in 2009 and 2011, while defender Natalie Norris was named WAC Defensive Player of the Year in 2010, 2011 and 2012.
+Lindsey Smart in 2006, Flanary in 2009 and Taryn Rose in 2011 were all named WAC Freshman of the Year, while Cairns earned WAC Coach of the Year honors in both 2008 and 2011.
+Under Cairns, Utah State earned 22 all-Big West honors, garnered 37 all-WAC awards and won three all-Mountain West accolades.
+In the classroom, USU has been strong as well with 55 Big West academic honors and 123 WAC academic awards.
+There were 17 players that earned academic all-MW honors, while 14 were named MW Scholar-Athlete.

-Last season was a historic year for Utah State as the Cairns-led squad won its first WAC Tournament title and reached its first NCAA Tournament.
+The 2011 season was a historic year for Utah State as the Cairns-led squad won its first WAC Tournament title and reached its first NCAA Tournament.
 USU also won its third WAC regular-season title in four seasons.
 The Aggies ended the year with a school record 15-5-2 mark and a 5-1-1 record in league action.
-USU swept the WAC awards with Flanary earning Offensive Player of the Year honors and junior Norris being named Defensive Player of the Year, both winning the honor for the second time.
-Taryn Rose was named Freshman of the Year, while Cairns captured her second Coach of the Year honor.
+USU swept the WAC awards with Flanary earning Offensive Player of the Year honors and Norris being named Defensive Player of the Year, both winning the honor for the second time at the time.
+Rose was named Freshman of the Year, while Cairns captured her second Coach of the Year honor.
 After winning the WAC Tournament, 1-0, against Fresno State, senior Molli Merrill was named WAC Tournament MVP.

-In 2010, Cairns and the Aggies won their second WAC regular-season title when USU tied San Jose State.
+In 2010, Cairns and the Aggies won their second WAC regular-season title when USU tied San José State.
 USU ended the season with a 9-7-5 overall record and a stellar 5-2-1 WAC record.
-Sophomore defender Natalie Norris was the first Aggie to earn WAC Defensive Player of the Year honors and was joined on the all-WAC first team by Salmon-Christensen and Flanary.
-Salmon-Christensen became the first USU player to earn first-team all-conference honors her first three seasons.
+Norris was the first Aggie to earn WAC Defensive Player of the Year honors and was joined on the all-WAC first team by Salmon-Christensen and Flanary.
+Chandra Salmon-Christensen became the first USU player to earn first-team all-conference honors her first three seasons.

 In 2006, one player earned the NSCAA Scholar-Athlete Award, as Cairns coached the 2006 WAC Freshman of the Year, Lindsey Smart, who also garnered second-team all-WAC honors.
 Two more Aggies earned first-team and second-team all-WAC accolades with Charity Weston and Dana Peart earning those honors, respectively.
 USU had 15 players named to the fall academic all-WAC team with two newcomers honored in the spring for a total of 17 players recognize by the conference, the most in the league.